Welcome

 Program Overview: This 2-hour field trip will provide an engaging, interactive experience on Eagle Island’s historical, ecological, and forward-looking significance.
 Participants will rotate through four themed stations in small groups, allowing for direct interaction with experts and fostering a more personalized learning experience.
 Each station will highlight a unique aspect of Eagle Island, the Cape Fear River, or the Living with Water Project, from historical conservation to environmental monitoring and sustainable engineering, aligning with our commitment to advancing understanding of the ecological importance and community role.

-Dr. Martin H. Posey, Professor, Benthic Ecology Lab, University of North Carolina Wilmington
+Dr. Martin H. Posey, Benthic Ecology Lab, University of North Carolina Wilmington

-Troy Alphin, Senior Research Associate, Benthic Ecology Lab, University of North Carolina Wilmington
+Troy Alphin, Benthic Ecology Lab, University of North Carolina Wilmington

-Alli Lapinsky, Research Technician, Benthic Ecology Lab, University of North Carolina Wilmington
+Alli Lapinsky, Benthic Ecology Lab, University of North Carolina Wilmington

 7:00 PM – 9:00 PM Tuesday Night Rendezvous